ebks/astrocomputing/chapter-06.md

      print("Skipping Extragalactic galaxy detection example: photutils unavailable or dummy data missing.")
 ```

 This Python script outlines a common workflow for detecting galaxies in deep field images and measuring their flux using `photutils`.
 After loading the image and estimating the 2D background, it uses `photutils.segmentation.detect_sources` with a relatively low threshold and minimum pixel count to segment both stars and potentially faint, extended galaxies. `photutils.segmentation.SourceCatalog` is then employed to calculate properties for each detected segment, crucially including morphological parameters like the semi-major axis (`semimajor_axis_sigma`), semi-minor axis (`semiminor_axis_sigma`), and orientation (`orientation`) based on second moments.
-These morphological parameters are then used to define `photutils.aperture.EllipticalAperture` objects tailored to the shape and orientation of each detected source, scaling the sigma-based axes appropriately to encompass a significant fraction of the galaxy light.
-The script then demonstrates retrieving the background-subtracted flux (`source_sum`) calculated by `SourceCatalog` within the segmentation footprint, effectively providing an aperture flux measurement adapted to the detected shape, suitable for analyzing galaxy properties in large surveys.
+These morphological parameters are then used to define `photutils.aperture.EllipticalAperture` objects tailored to the shape and orientation of each detected source, scaling the sigma-based axes appropriately (e.g., by a Kron-like factor) to encompass a significant fraction of the galaxy light.
+Finally, `aperture_photometry` is run on the background-subtracted image using these custom elliptical apertures to measure the integrated flux for each detected object, providing photometry adapted to the extended nature of galaxies.
 The visualization overlays the segmentation map and the derived elliptical apertures on the image.

 **6.7.7 Cosmology: Cross-matching Optical and X-ray Catalogs**
 Cosmological studies often involve identifying galaxy clusters, which are massive conglomerations of galaxies embedded in hot gas and dark matter.
 These clusters can be detected through various means, including optical surveys (finding overdensities of red galaxies) and X-ray surveys (detecting thermal emission from the hot intracluster medium).
 Cross-matching optical galaxy cluster catalogs with X-ray source catalogs is essential for confirming cluster candidates, studying the relationship between the galaxy population and the hot gas, and understanding cluster astrophysics.
 This example demonstrates cross-matching a simulated optical cluster catalog (containing RA, Dec) with a simulated X-ray source catalog using `astropy.coordinates.match_to_catalog_sky` to identify potential counterparts within a specified search radius.

-The introductory paragraph should explain the scientific context: finding galaxy clusters using multi-wavelength data (optical for galaxies, X-ray for hot gas).
-State the importance of cross-matching optical cluster candidates with X-ray sources for confirmation and study.
-Set the goal: demonstrate cross-matching of two source catalogs (optical clusters, X-ray sources) based on RA/Dec using `astropy.coordinates`.

 ```python
 import numpy as np